savwiley/stampAlbumHelper/README.md

 # Update (05/25/2025)

 I've been using the [itemdb script](https://itemdb.com.br/articles/userscripts) and haven't been maintaining this simply because it's not on my mind.
-If I'm behind, again, feel free to either send in an Issue or sumbit a Pull Request.
+If I'm behind, again, feel free to either send in an Issue or submit a Pull Request.

 # Contributors